what we offer

 What we offer

-Targeted Interventions and Youth Groups
+Targeted Interventions and Activity Groups

 To provide 6-12 months weekly volunteer mentoring provision to primary age children who have a parent in prison.
 Year 7 children have been prioritised due to 10 years of age being the age of criminal responsibility.
 Mentors to act as a positive role model and provide regular opportunities for children to be supported through any challenges they might face.

-Evidence Based Parenting Programme (TAKE 3) and informal support groups.
 To support the parents of the children who attend the activity days and/or being mentored to facilitate positive change for their children with a view to reducing intergenerational cycles of behaviour.

-All of the services identified cannot be delivered in isolation, in fact ‘Children Heard and Seen’, recognises the importance of joint working.
+All of the services identified cannot be delivered in isolation, in fact ‘Children Heard and Seen’, recognises the importance of joint working:

 - Schools (primary and secondary)